 for Veterans and the Public

-If you are diagnosed with HIV, your physical health is not the only issue you have to deal with.
-Along with the physical illness are mental health conditions that may come up.
-Mental health refers to the overall well-being of a person, including a person's mood, emotions, and behavior.
+Mental health refers to the overall well-being of a person, including a person's mood, emotions, cognition and behavior.

 Some things to keep in mind about your feelings: